mjunyentb/personal-webpage/content/home/experience.md

     date_end: '2021-10-02'
     description: |2-

-        * PhD thesis [Width-Based Planning and Learning](https://tiny.cc/thesis-Junyent), on the intersection of AI planning and deep reinforcement learning.
+        * PhD thesis [Width-Based Planning and Learning](https://tiny.cc/thesis-Junyent), on the intersection of AI classical/symbolic planning and deep reinforcement learning.
         * Successfully defended on October 15th 2021 with Excellent and ``Cum Laude'' mention.
-        * My PhD thesis was about integrating width-based planning, a family of algorithms originally designed for classical/symbolic planning, with policy learning, similar to the famous AlphaZero algorithm (which I implemented and compared to), where the planning is guided by a policy and, in turn, the planner acts as a teacher to the policy estimate.
-In the thesis, I also explored the use of hierarchical planning as well as feature learning, and I had the opportunity to learn and implement deep reinforcement learning algorithms such as DQN, A3C, PPO or AlphaZero.
+        * Integration of width-based planning with policy and feature learning.
+        * Hierarchical planning approach for sparse reward tasks.
+        * Learning and implementing state-of-the-art Deep RL algorithms such as DQN, A3C, PPO, AlphaZero.
         * Teaching in BSc Computer Science:
           * Probabilistic Graphical Models - Seminars and labs (2019-20 and 2020-21),
           * Data Structures and Algorithms II - labs (2017-18 and 2018-19),